Rome events in March include International Women's Day, the Feast Day of Santa Francesca Romana, Father's Day (Festa di San Giuseppe), and more!

 While March can still be a chilly month, it can still be a beautiful time to visit a park or garden in Rome, especially towards the end of March when flowers start blooming.

-If you're looking for some fun Rome events in March that are free, the below are confirmed for 2024:
+If you're looking for some fun free things to do in March, the below are confirmed for 2024:

 The first Sunday of the month, Rome's Civic Museums are free for everyone.